Helping Your Loved One Lift the Stigma of Mental Illness

 Published by: LifeWorks,

-Illnesses have a ripple effect – reaching beyond one individual to touch their family members, friends, and co-workers.
+Illnesses have a ripple effect—reaching beyond one individual to touch their family members, friends and colleagues.
 Mental illnesses are no exception.
-A mental health diagnosis may invoke feelings of embarrassment, shame, even fear and anger, isolating someone at a time when they most need care and support.
-In some cases, family and friends fail to understand that there’s a fine line between supporting someone and enabling their unhealthy behaviours and that relinquishing control over the situation is often the hardest things to do.
+A mental health diagnosis may cause feelings of embarrassment, shame, even fear and anger, isolating someone at a time when they most need care and support.
+In some cases, family and friends fail to understand that there’s a fine line between supporting someone and enabling their unhealthy behaviour and that relinquishing control over the situation is often the hardest things to do.
 Ultimately, the individual must make the decisions necessary to help themselves.

-One thing is clear: it`s difficult for anyone to deal with mental illness alone.
-A supportive network made up of family members, friends, co-workers, medical professionals, and community agencies is essential for everyone involved.
+One thing is clear: it’s difficult for anyone to deal with mental illness alone.
+A supportive network made up of family members, friends, colleagues, medical professionals and community agencies is essential for everyone involved.